They say you can tell a lot about a person – just look at their family tree.

 Don’t believe me?
 Just ask Jesus!

-The Family Tree of a Savior
+The Family Tree of the Savior

 The book of Matthew begins with the “generation of Jesus Christ…” Mattew 1:1